VCTLabs/vct-web/content/pages/staff.rst

 Crystal Lockwood has worked in the field of graphic art and website design for over 10 years.
 Her web designs are enhanced by digital photography and custom graphics.
 She has a keen sense of color and design, and is known for careful attention to detail.
 In addition to web design, Crystal participates in product development and marketing by creating icons, product logos, and product illustrations.
 She also produces company logos, business cards, and letterheads.
 Crystal’s professional attitude and responsiveness to customer input make her a pleasure to work with.
 Crystal has a BA in Art from Westmont College.

-Hua Lee - Algorithms consultant
+Hua Lee - Algorithms Consultant
 -------------------------------

 Hua Lee is a Professor at the Electrical and Computer Engineering department at  UCSB.
 His research interests cover the areas of imaging system optimization, high-performance image formation algorithms, synthetic-aperture radar and sonar systems, acoustic microscopy, microwave nondestructive evaluation, and dynamic vision systems.
 His research laboratory was the first to produce the holographic and tomographic reconstructions from a scanning laser acoustic microscope, and his research team is also known as the leader in pulse-echo microwave nondestructive evaluation of civil structures and materials.